TrossenRobotics/dobot_cr_cobots_docs/end_effectors.rst

 End Effector Selection
 ======================

-..
-TODO: move our selection front and center

 Dobot recommends a wide variety of end effectors depending on your application.
 The end effectors shown in the image below are listed because Dobot has verified that these vendors meet their performance criteria.